“Would you like to meet me for coffee this week?”

 3. Plant the seed of DEPENDABILITY.
 Be the kind of friend someone can count on to be there for them.
 If you are not dependable, your friendship will never last.
 A dependable friend is trustworthy, on time, and keeps their promises, doing exactly what they say they will do.

-Each time I wear my garnet ring, I will be reminded to plant many seeds to nurture my friendships, especially with those who are supportive, trustworthy, and reliable, and to also eat plenty of pomegranate seeds for a long and healthy life!
+Every time I wear my garnet ring, I am reminded to plant many seeds to nurture my friendships, especially those who are supportive, trustworthy, and reliable, and to eat plenty of pomegranate seeds for a long and healthy life!

 Sparkler #1: Prayer

 Ask God to reveal those friendships in your life that you should spend more time nurturing.

 Regularly plant the seeds of effort, openness, and dependability with the friends you desire to go deeper in your relationship.